Everything You Need to Know About Instagram Business Accounts

 I was asked about the benefits of a business account from an artrepreneur and thought other creatives would benefit from this post.
 I outlined the common questions about Instagram business accounts and laid out some pros and cons to consider before making the switch.

 When is it time for a business account?

 If you have been debating about changing your account from a personal, to professional (or business) account.
 Here is where you should start.

-A business account on Instagram is something you should do if you are beginning to take yourself seriously as an artist, especially if you are working to grow from a hobbyiest and wanting to grow either your sales, or your network.
+A business account on Instagram is something you should do if you are beginning to take yourself seriously as an artist, especially if you are working to grow from a hobbyist and wanting to grow either your sales or your network.
 You do not need to be a formal business entity to have a business account.

 Another reason why you might want to do this is for security reasons.
-Social network is great to connect with friend and family but when you desire to keep your personal life private but your creative life in view, it can be difficult to adjust your privacy settings, accept new followers, follow strangers and openly share your artwork.
+Social networks are great to connect with friends and family but when you desire to keep your personal life private but your creative life in view, it can be difficult to adjust your privacy settings, accept new followers, follow strangers and openly share your artwork.
 A great way to balance this dilemma is to create a personal life account where you turn up the privacy and a public business account where you can openly post.